telerik/report-server-docs/user-guide/data-alerts-management.md

 ### Rules Tab

 The rules are used to define conditions which report data should satisfy in order the alert to be triggered.
-In order to specify the rules, at first select a report from a list with all added reporst.
-Then data item from the report should be selected.
-After choosing a report and data item, in the Rules grid you can define the actual rules for the data that the item displays.
+Rules are set on exactly one DataItem in one Report.
+First, select a Report from an available reports coming from the Reports tab, then a DataItem from it.
+After choosing a Report and DataItem, in the Rules grid define the actual rules for the data that the item displays.
 When defining a rule, the Expression part should contain the name of a TextBox item which holds a dynamic expression.
 During the alert processing its value will be compared to the value in the Value part of the rule.
 The supported comparisons are: "is", "is not", "is greater than", "is greater than or equal to", "is less than", "is less than or equal to", "in", "like", "not like".
 Currently data alerts can be defined only on a Table(Crosstab) item.

-### Mail Template Tab
+### Mail Template (Local) Tab

-Specifies the mail template which is sent when the data conditions are met and a report document is generated.
+Specifies the mail template which is sent to the added local users for the alert, when the data conditions are met and the report document has been successfully generated.
 When there is an error during the report processing or a general error during the data alert execution then the **Configuration** | **Mail Templates** | **Data Alert Error** mail template is used.
 Data alert error mails will be sent to the **System Administrator** and **Report Creator** [roles]({%slug user-roles%}) only.
 If you haven't explicitly changed this template then the template from **Configuration** | **Mail Templates** | **Data Alert Attachment** will be used.
 In the template you can use the following mail variables which will be replaced automatically when the alert is executed: